PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 Finished with your mock-assignment?
 You can upload your R-script on [github classrooms](HYPERLINK)

+# 4)  In-Class discussion
+At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

+Tomorrow we are going to cover descriptive analysis: what can we tell about the data by just looking at the data distribution and summary statistics?

+## Questions?
 If you have any questions or issues, [ask us here](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the year, block, GitHub page and the question you have or the problem you're experiencing in the title.

 ## Resources